-International students interested in enrolling must contact the International Programs https://www.nwacc.edu/web/lss\internationaladmissions/prospectiveinternationalstudent.php, come to the office of Internation Programs at Student Center 225, call (479) 986-4019, or email internationaladmissions@nwacc.edu for information regarding admission requirements.
-International students must adhere to all NorthWest Arkansas Community College admission policies and may be required to provide additional documentation as a condition of admission.
-Please review NWACC Policy 4014 for more details.
+International students interested in enrolling must contact the International Programs Center, come to the Office of International Programs at Bentonville Campus, Becky Paneitz Student Center, Ste.
+225, call (479) 986-4019, or email internationaladmissions@nwacc.edu for information regarding admission requirements.
+International students must adhere to all NWACC admission policies and may be required to provide additional documentation as a condition of admission.

 International students are non-U.S. citizens who are born outside the United States.
-These individual have been granted an entry visa by the Federal Government and hold immigrantion documentation allowing collegiate studies.
-NorthWest Arkansas Community College is capable of issuing F-1, F-2, J-1, and J-2 Visas.
+These individual have been granted an entry visa by the Federal Government and hold immigration documentation allowing collegiate studies.
+NWACC is capable of issuing F-1, F-2, J-1, and J-2 Visas.

-All Internation Transcripts must be translated into English and certified by a serving member of NACES (National Association of Credential Evaluation Services) before they are turned into the Enrollments Support Center at NWACC.
+All International Transcripts must be translated into English and certified by a serving member of NACES (National Association of Credential Evaluation Services) before they are turned into the Enrollments Support Center at NWACC.
 Course descriptions may be required as well.